okaram/IntroJava/IntVariablesAndOperators.md

 b++; // instead of b+=1, meaning b=b+1
 b--; // instead of b-=1, meaning b=b-1
 ```
+Notice you do not need to use the shorthand operators, but since many people use them, you want to make sure you can read them.

 # Exercises
 * hint: feel free to use [JavaRepl](http://javarepl.com) to verify these.
 Make sure you understand why they work; try other combinations